Alex-TheLuchador/emerald/agent_context/Trading Journals/November 2025.md

 This trade was a win, both financially and because I actually had a draw on liquidity and I already saw the rejection following the SSL sweep.

 I see that price actually wicked through the FVG (which was my draw on liquidity; I had my TP at the top of the FVG) on the 15m chart.
 Could it also reverse from here and actually go lower?

+## Trade 3 Review
+I went short on BTC again because I saw the bearish momentum (I ditched that expectation of bullish reversal) and price pulling into a premium after filling a FVG, so I anticipated that price would reverse after taking that internal liquidity, which it did.

+I will admit that I closed my position early.
+Totally paper-hands.
+The chart didn't show momentum slowing, so it could actually hit my TP, but I closed early and took profit because I wasn't confident.